 Dave – I’ve noticed that in some (comedy) rooms you can just get up on stage and begin your material.
 Other rooms are a little stiff, but sometimes these rooms respond well with a more interactive style of comedy – where the comedian talks with the audience.
 Do you have any tips, questions, or strategies one should use for this type of interactive comedy? – B.T.

 Hey B.T. – You’re talking about the dilemma comedy club MC’s / opening acts go through every time they step on a stage.
-Depending on the audience – and experienced comics and speakers already know each audience is different and has its own personality – the MC has to make a decision about how much material he can do and how much he’ll have to work the audience.
+Depending on the audience – and experienced comics and speakers already know each audience is different and has its own personality – the MC must decide about how much material they can do and how much they’ll have to work the audience.

 The decision is based on audience reaction.

 I’ve heard a lot of comedians describe it as, “reading the room” or “finding the level of the room.”
 Whatever you might call it, the ultimate decision should be quite easy.
 If they’re not laughing at your material, then a good alternative is to start talking with them.

 All comedians start out in the comedy club circuit as a MC, also known as the opening act.
 They may call themselves a headliner in their own self-booked show at a local venue, but no big-name (legit) comedy club will bring in an unknown as the headliner or feature (middle) act.

 The only comics I’ve ever known that will try to headline a show without valuable stage time experience are either kidding themselves into thinking they’re ready – and think legit clubs are wrong – or are already stars.
 For example, I’ve seen (and in some cases, unfortunately worked with) a few television sitcom stars that wanted to entertain their loyal fans by appearing in comedy clubs.
 Overnight they think they’re going to become good stand-up comedians, but really have no stage experience away from a television sound stage.